SoCalPLS/SoCalPLS.github.io/index.md

 Both original research and work that has been published in other venues is welcome!

-Authors should submit abstracts of at most ~300 words via ([this](https://docs.google.com/forms/d/e/1FAIpQLSf2X31DYMV4r3mbJvN0dsblQHaJ_ljmBfgc8zFcVxRX2XX1bg/viewform?pli=1)) Google form.
-The submission deadline is **Friday, January 10th**, by the end of the day.

 Selected abstracts will be presented as a talk or a poster.
 The program committee will determine the length of the talks based on the number and content of the abstracts; and they'll provide more information when they notify you of